 The Board of Directors take due care that the dividend distributions of the Company provide an adequate return on capital employed and also do not disrupt the operations or impact its ability to meet regulatory capital requirements.
-During the year under review, the Company paid net dividend of €3,600K.
+No dividends were distributed during the year under review.

-Based on the calculations within the 2021 ORSA, the Directors have determined that the Company has sufficient eligible own funds to:
+Based on the calculations within the 2022 ORSA, the Directors have determined that the Company has sufficient eligible own funds to: